vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/md-import.md

 ---
-title: Import markdown
+title: Import Markdown
 icon: markdown
 ---

-Let the Markdown file in your VuePress site support importing other markdown files.
+Let the Markdown file in your VuePress site support importing other Markdown files.

 <!-- more -->